 After the meal, grab a mezcal or cup o' joe on Álvaro Obregón, Roma's main strip, or saunter along Calle Colima, a buzzy street dotted with community art galleries, small museums and the popular Rosetta bakery.

-One can make the argument that the trendy Condesa hood has taken a back seat to ultra-hip Roma, however, it's still one of the city's most appealing places to stay for its welcoming B&Bs, convivial bars and highly diverse culinary offerings.
+One could argue that the trendy Condesa hood has taken a back seat to ultra-hip Roma.
+However, it's still one of the city's most appealing places to stay for its welcoming B&Bs, convivial bars and highly diverse culinary offerings.

 Many neighborhood hotspots are clustered around Parque España and Parque México, the latter a former horseracing track that was transformed into an iconic oval park in the 1920s.
 Nearby, well-managed bed and breakfasts such as Red Tree House and Hotel Villa Condesa provide the perfect base to explore Condesa and beyond.

 For better or worse, downtown has undergone an ambitious makeover over the past decade, with most of the sprucing-up focused on the Centro Histórico, but you can still experience the city center of old along the busy streets south of Alameda Central.
 Start with tequila in the atmospheric Tío Pepe, the oldest bar in town that was described by beat writer William Burroughs as a “cheap cantina” in his 1953 novel Junkie.